 - Type of assessment details

-- Group-based oral exam with prior written assignment (in the
+- Group-based oral exam with a prior written assignment in

-and evaluate an explicit research question.
-In addition, it may
+explicit research question.
+In addition, it may contain

 visualizations, and so on, as relevant to the project.